-If you have a complaint about our clinic, staff or doctors you can call our acting practice manager, Peta Cherry, with your concerns or write us a letter.
+If you have a complaint about our clinic, staff or doctors you can call our business manager, Peta Cherry, with your concerns or write us a letter.
 Very often, complaints can arise from a simple misunderstanding and can be quickly resolved by our manager.
 Of course, if you are not happy with our repsonse you can contact the Health Services Commissioner who will investigate the matter for you.

 Please note, however, that any abuse towards staff will not be tolerated and you will be asked to leave the premises immediately, for your and our safety.

 Although most problems are best dealt with in consultation, a doctor will always be available during normal surgery for emergency advice.
 Out staff are experienced in helping you decide whether the matter requires an appointment, urgent advice or a return phone call from your doctor.
 For non urgent advice, patients are asked to call back at the end of the current session.
 For example, 12:30 for the morning clinic and 5pm for the afternoon clinic.